-New students are accepted by the Department of Speech and Hearing Sciences for the master's program in speech-language pathology or education of the deaf prior to each registration period.
-Students are accepted for the master's program in audiology for the summer and fall semesters only.
+New students are accepted by the Department of Speech and Hearing Sciences for the master's program in speech-language pathology, education of the deaf, or audiology for the summer and fall semesters only.
 Students must have regular admission status to register for practicum courses.